shanezzzz/shanezzzz/README.md

 Here are some ideas to get you started:

+- 🔭 I’m currently working on fullstack development projects
-- 🌱 I’m currently learning Node.js Next.js
+- 🌱 I’m currently learning Node.js Next.js...
+- 💻 I'm Interested in Artificial Intelligence Projects
 - 😄 Pronouns: FREEDOM
+- 📫 How to reach me: shanezeng77@gmail.com
-...
+- ...